lauracarpaciu/Bank_Marketing/README.md

 How the data is prepared (the most important step)

-In many machine learning data preparation is a very important part and it will cover:

-    Get the raw data
-    Data clean-up: this will mean removing orphan values, aberrations or other anomalies Data grouping: taking many data points and transforming into an aggregated data point Data enhancing: adding other aspects of the data derived from own, or from external sources Splitting the data in train and test data
-    Split each of the train and test data into inputs and outputs.
-    Typically, a problem will have many inputs and a few outputs Rescale the data so it’s between 0 and 1 (this will help the network removing high/low biases) Getting the raw data
-    Data clean-up
-    The empty values in the data frame are dropped Data grouping and data enhancing
-    Splitting the data in train and test data
-    Split each of the train and test data into inputs and outputs.

-The Data

 We're going to use a dataset containing more than forty-thousand clients of the bank.
-The dataset is available as CSV files.
+The dataset is available as CSV files.ł

 The structure of the project.